Disturbed Thought Process Nursing Care Plan

 Cause of disturbed thought process

-The causes of disturbed thought processes are diverse, typically involving a combination of genetic, biochemical, and environmental factors.
+The causes of disturbed thought processes are diverse, typically involving a combination of genetic, biochemical, and environmental risk factors.

 Disturbed Thought Process Nursing Care Plan Template